 For example, God also promises persecution and suffering and difficulty for the Christ-follower.
 John 16:33: “In this world you will have trouble…” We can’t just put the pleasant promises up on our walls and act surprised when suffering comes.
-We’ll dive into this topic this fall when we go through the book of 1 Peter verse-by-verse.
 Having said that, hold on to the second half of this verse because we know that we don’t suffer alone: “…But take heart!
-I have overcome the world.”
+I have overcome the world.””

 Be careful about demanding that God must do something for you.
 We can’t just name it and claim it without worshipping the Name that is above all names and desiring that He display His honor and glory.
 Psalm 119:38: “Fulfill your promise to your servant, so that you may be feared.”

 God will do His part when we do ours.
 Often we see this in the use of “if/then” passages.
-Notice Deuteronomy 11:22-23: “For if you carefully keep all these commandments which I command you to do—to love the Lord your God, to walk in all His ways, and to hold fast to Him – then the Lord will drive out all these nations from before you, and you will dispossess greater and mightier nations than yourselves.”
-We see something similar in Psalm 37:4: “Delight yourself also in the Lord, and He shall give you the desires of your heart.”
-We like the second part of this verse about getting the desires of our hearts but we must remember that this promise is linked to delighting ourselves in the Lord first.
+Notice Deuteronomy 11:22-23: “If you carefully observe all these commands I am giving you to follow – to love the Lord your God, to walk in all his ways and to hold fast to him – then the Lord will drive out all these nations before you, and you will dispossess nations larger and stronger than you.”
 Conditional promises are also found in the New Testament.
-Here’s one from James 4:10: “Humble yourselves in the sight of the Lord, and He will lift you up.”
+Here’s one from James 4:10: “Humble yourselves before the Lord, and he will lift you up.”

 This is clearly seen with the giving of the land of promise (that would be Wisconsin) in the Book of Joshua.
-Joshua 21:43: “So the Lord gave to Israel all the land of which He had sworn to give to their fathers…” The promise of land was given to them but they had to take hold of the promise to make it their own: “…and they took possession of it and dwelt in it.”
+Joshua 21:43: “So the Lord gave Israel all the land he had sworn to give their forefathers…” The promise of land was given to them but they had to take possession of the promise to make it their own: “…and they took possession of it and settled there.”
 Let’s not be like the people described in Psalm 106:24: “Then they despised the pleasant land; they did not believe his promise.”

 Friend, if you want to profit from the promises, you can’t be passive about them.
-Hebrews 6:12: “That you do not become sluggish [lazy], but imitate those who through faith and patience inherit the promises.”
+Hebrews 6:12: “We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.”
 Charles Finney put it like this: “The promises were made to be used by God’s children, by all who will believe them and appropriate them.”
 Proverbs 13:4: “The sluggard craves and gets nothing, but the desires of the diligent are fully satisfied.”

-7. Make sure you are spiritually prepared to receive God’s promises.
+9. Make sure you are prepared to receive God’s promises.

-1 Samuel 2:30 says that God honors those who honor Him.
+As we learned last week from 1 Samuel 2:30, God honors those who honor Him.
 God is looking for surrendered hearts and for those who are quick to confess sin.
 Psalm 66:18: “If I had cherished sin in my heart, the Lord would not have listened.”

 In a world of broken promises, God can be counted on.
 I thought it would be good for us to soak up some Scriptures that speak of God’s promises.
+This list is by no means exhaustive but I hope to increase our understanding that God loves to make and keep promises for His people.
+My other aim is to whet your appetite to dig into God’s Word so that you have the joy of discovering God’s promises for yourself.
 Let’s worship together as we walk through the Word.
-Would you close your eyes and allow these promises to do their work in your life right now?

 Numbers 23:19: “God is not a man, that he should lie, nor a son of man, that he should change his mind.
 Does he speak and then not act?
 Does he promise and not fulfill?”